sourcegraph/scip-java/docs/getting-started.md

 The `lsif-java` indexer is implemented as a Java compiler plugin that runs as part of your regular compilation in the build tool.
-By using Java compiler APIs, `lsif-java` is able to support a broad range of Java versions.
+By using Java compiler APIs, `lsif-java` is able to generate accurate indexing information for a broad range of Java versions.

 | Language version | Support                        |
 | ---------------- | ------------------------------ |